When it comes to reaping telemedicine benefits, things can get complex:

 Dr. Olp, lead direct primary care physician at Olp Family Medicine

 One of Dr. Olp’s favorite things about her telemedicine program is that it allows patients to seek advice about particular issues and Dr. Olp can respond quickly:

-In addition to saving time for both herself and her patients, Dr. Olp talked about the benefit of having immediate access to a doctor as one of the best things about telehealth.
+In addition to saving time for both herself and her patients, Dr. Olp talked about the benefit of having immediate access to a healthcare provider as one of the best things about telehealth.
 It gives patients the time and opportunity to discuss whatever’s on their mind in the moment, rather than having to wait several days to get an appointment and receive care.

-It depends.
 In her words, “not all problems can be managed via telemedicine, but for those that can, it is very convenient.”
-If your practice specializes in treating conditions that can be diagnosed and managed remotely, telemedicine is an essential investment.
+If your practice specializes in treating conditions that can be diagnosed and managed remotely, telehealth is an essential investment.

-She has used the telemedical provider VSee for over two years to meet her patients where they are and make the counseling process as easy for them as possible.
+She’s offered telehealth services for over two years to meet her patients where they are and make the process of providing care and counseling as easy for them as possible.

 “I think there is a big future for telemedicine.”

 Hill’s experience with counseling young children, however, has taught her that telemedicine might not be right for every patient: “No child can sit still for 1 hour to do a session on their phone.
 They won’t connect.”

 Dr. Hill’s recommendation for small practices considering telemedicine: Do the research before you make the decision.